vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 This iteration was a new challenge:
 I had never used Rust before so it would be very difficult for me to know if the code is correct.
 This is where unit tests come in particularly handy.
-For simple functions like upsampling a signal, it's easy to write unit tests and figure out what the expected output is.
+For simple functions like upsampling a signal, it's easy to figure out what the expected output is and write a corresponding test.
 But it's a lot trickier to write a unit test for, let's say, a function that returns the [Linear Predictive Coding](https://en.wikipedia.org/wiki/Linear_predictive_coding) coefficients of order $$p$$ on Hann-windowed frames of audio.
 Especially if, like me, you've never taken a DSP class and you only have a loose idea of what that all actually means.